npalm/docker-introduction/markdown/part1.md

 !SUB
 ### Update a docker image

 * Changes made in a container are only persists in that container.
-At the moment the container is dertoyed the change is lost.
+At the moment the container is destroyed the change is lost.
 * Commit a change made in a container to an image, persists the change.

 ```
+# Start our container
 docker start mycontainer

+# Exec the bash shell, this command gives access to our container
 docker exec -i -t mycontainer /bin/bash

+## You should see now something like:
+> root@<id>:/# _
 ```

+!SUB
+### Update a docker image
+* Next we are going to
+  * update the repositories
-* Update repositories and install the game cowsay and create a link and clean up
+  * install the game cowsay
+  * create a symbolic link
+  * clean up
+* The next command is a composite of all these actions.

 ```
 apt-get update && apt-get install cowsay -y && \